 Ronnie M. Hudson

-Winter is almost here and the wildlife at Three Rivers State Park have been very active, so bring a camera for some beautiful shots of both the flora and fauna.
+Winter is here and the wildlife at Three Rivers State Park have been very active, so bring a camera for some beautiful shots of both the flora and fauna.
 White-tailed deer and fox squirrels are commonly seen along the park drive.

 Three Rivers has thirty campsites and one cabin situated right on the edge of Lake Seminole.
 Campsites with water, electricity and fire rings are $16.00 per night plus tax.
 The cabin sleeps four and includes one bedroom, a loft, bathroom, dining room, kitchenette, fireplace and a screened porch.
-It is for $65.00 per night plus tax.
+It rents for $65.00 per night plus tax.